erdaldemirci/laravel-geoip-log-cleaner/README.md

 ```

 #### Working with Artisan CLI
-Laravel Log Cleaner have command can use easily with Artisan CLI.
+Laravel GeoIP Log Cleaner have command can use easily with Artisan CLI.
 Example:
 ```shell
 $ php artisan log:clear --path=/path/to/log/files --rotate=14
 ```